mstarita/CrudPortletGenerator/README.md

 CrudPortletGenerator
 ====================

-Generate a crud for liferay portlet container using different jsf view tecnologies
+Generate a crud for liferay portlet container using different view tecnologies